hBulldozer/dozer/DOZER_POOL_MANAGER_MIGRATION.md

 #### Frontend Updates Needed
 - **Static Generation**: Update all pages to use contract-based prefetching
 - **Historical Data**: Migrate price charts to use contract timestamps
-- **User Positions**: Update all position displays to use PoolManager data
+- **User Positions**: ✅ Complete - All position displays now use PoolManager data

 ## Current Operational Status